CKalitin/ckalitin.github.io/_posts/2026-03-23-terraform-electrolyzer-modelling.md

 ![Image](/assets/images/terraform-electrolyzer-modelling/klass-cost-vs-eff.png)

-In Klass' analysis, he overlayed Casey Handmer's model of electrolyzer cost with data points on electrolysis costs from various companies.
-It shows that the cost at higher efficiency could be much lower than Handmer predicted, which is potentially a big inditement of Terraform's strategy!
+In Klaas' analysis, he overlayed Casey Handmer's model of electrolyzer cost with data points on electrolysis costs from various companies.
+It shows that the cost at higher efficiency could be much lower than Handmer predicted, which is potentially a big indictment of Terraform's strategy!

 Klaas makes the mistake of using aspirational forward-looking numbers for electrolyzer stack cost from strange sources, instead of more concrete data points from actual electrolyzer plants.
 I took a more nuanced and rigorous approach by collecting more data points and sorting them into electrolyzer stack vs full plant costs and estimates vs actual costs.
 I go into more detail in [my notes](https://docs.google.com/document/d/1tDWz1ySHcHYq-t8HoBXNIyI4U1g-nvfA8-StTX8SiJg/edit?tab=t.90il04kjrwsf) (ctrl-f "BLOG POST READERS CTRL F HERE" to get to the specific section).